Equity release lending criteria

 If you're considering equity release to raise some extra funds by unlocking some of the equity in your home, you will need to meet some straightforward eligibility criteria.
 As a start, to be eligible for equity release, you should be able to answer 'yes' to these questions:

 - For a lifetime mortgage, are you at least 55 years old?
-If you are borrowing jointly you must both be over 55 years old.
+If you're borrowing jointly, are you both over 55 years old

 - For a home reversion plan, are you at least 65 years old?